erinkerNCS/gitlab-settings-enforcer/README.md

-# gitlab-project-settings-state-enforcer
+# GitLab Settings Enforcer

-Enforces settings within GitLab by a reading config file and talking to the GitLab API(s).
+Enforces GitLab project settings by a reading config file and talking to the GitLab API(s).

 # Usage